alexcolls/nexow/README.md

 # nexow

-A multi-asset and multi-strategy trading platform with trading view.
+A multi-asset and multi-strategy trading platform with Trading View data (and other connections / oracles in the future).

-Build, train, backtest, deploy, invest in algorithms within any financial asset with cryptos as collateral.
-All managed through smart contracts.
+Build, train, backtest, deploy, invest in algorithms within any financial asset worldwide with margin, using your cryptos as collateral.

+Transactions, Trades, Settlements and Liquidations managed through Smart Contracts.

 nexow.io / nexow.com